dsGitHubRepository/fansite-analytics-challenge/README.md

 # Feature 2

-For Feature 2 analysis to identify the top 10 resources that consumes the most bandwidth on the site; avearge bytes for individual resources calculated to sort out the top 10 resources in descending order.
+Feature 2 analysis to identify the top 10 resources that consumes the most bandwidth on the site; avearge bandwidth for individual resources was calculated to sort out the top 10 in descending order.

 # Feature 3

-Feature 3 is the most time consuming analysis where top 10 busiest 60 minutes period identified by the startup timestamp.
+Feature 3 is the most time consuming analysis where top 10 busiest 60 minutes period was identified and reported as ./log_output/hours.txt.
 This analysis might be done only for periods having successfull http reply code "200"; but my analysis did not limit the computation with http reply "200"; it was done without this restriction.

 # Feature 4